jeremiahbohr/jeremiahbohr.github.io/index.md

 height="0" width="0" style="display:none;visibility:hidden"></iframe></noscript>
 <!-- End Google Tag Manager (noscript) -->

 I am an Associate Professor of Sociology at the University of Wisconsin Oshkosh, working here since 2015 after completing my Ph.D. at the University of Illinois at Urbana-Champaign.
-My current research uses computational text analysis to study climate change communication and politics.
+My current research uses computational text analysis to study climate change communication.
 My work has been discussed in outlets such as <i>The Guardian, Bloomberg, Time, Mother Jones, </i> and others.
-I teach courses on environmental sociology, social data science, research methods, social stratification, and social networks.
+I teach courses on environmental social data science, AI & society, research methods, environment & society, and social networks.

 <br/>
-I am currently working on a book project analyzing climate change communication by Congressional members across millions of social media posts.

 ---